codebyjsa/Basics-of-Ethical-Hacking/eth02.md

 ![image](https://github.com/user-attachments/assets/9d45089f-5947-49bb-98a8-a9e592fd7f07)

-Another dialog box will open, then
+Another dialog box will open, then the device drop down menu and where you will get the option of